How to Create a PCB Manufacturing Cost Estimation

 In terms of cost, the per-unit price for a board produced locally (in the U.S.) can be a factor 5 as large as the price for the same board produced overseas with the same lead time.
 Assembly is another matter altogether, as not all manufacturers will provide on-site assembly, and you’ll need to get a quote from an assembler company.
 Having to ship your boards from your manufacturer to your assembler also increases your lead time, which adds intangible costs to your new product.

 When you’re building a new PCB, Altium Designer® gives you the tools you need to create products that include advanced features while complying with your manufacturer’s DFM requirements.
-You’ll also be able to quickly generate fabricator deliverables that aid PCB manufacturing cost estimation
+You’ll also be able to quickly generate deliverables and documentation that help ensure you'll get an accurate PCB manufacturing cost estimation.
+When you're ready to release your project for a PCB design review, you can use the Altium 365 platform to share design data with your manufacturer and get to market quickly.